-(2) Cash distributions with respect to the fourth quarter of 2014 have not been declared or paid.
+(2) Cash distributions with respect to the fourth quarter of 2014 and the first quarter of 2015 have not been declared or paid.

 TRC shares are traded on the NYSE under the ticker symbol "TRGP," and the ATLS common units are traded on the NYSE under the ticker symbol "ATLS."
 The following table sets forth, for the periods indicated, the range of high and low sales prices per unit for TRC shares and ATLS common units, on the NYSE composite tape, as well as information concerning quarterly cash dividends declared paid on the TRC shares and cash distributions declared and paid on the ATLS common units.
 The sales prices are as reported in published financial sources.